dvlab-research/LLaMA-VID/README.md

 LLaMA-VID empowers existing frameworks to support hour-long videos and pushes their upper limit with an extra context token.
 We build this repo based on LLaVA.

 ## Release
+- [24/07/04] 🔥 Our work has been accepted to ECCV 2024!
-- [12/05] 🔥 We release the full training and evalution [model](https://huggingface.co/YanweiLi/llama-vid-7b-full-224-long-video), [data](https://huggingface.co/datasets/YanweiLi/LLaMA-VID-Data), and scripts to support movie chating!
+- [23/12/05] 🔥 We release the full training and evalution [model](https://huggingface.co/YanweiLi/llama-vid-7b-full-224-long-video), [data](https://huggingface.co/datasets/YanweiLi/LLaMA-VID-Data), and scripts to support movie chating!
-- [11/29] 🔥 LLaMA-VID is comming!
+- [23/11/29] 🔥 LLaMA-VID is comming!
 We release the [paper](https://arxiv.org/abs/2311.17043), [code](https://github.com/dvlab-research/LLaMA-VID), [data](https://huggingface.co/datasets/YanweiLi/LLaMA-VID-Data), [models](https://huggingface.co/YanweiLi), and [demo](https://llama-vid.github.io/) for LLaMA-VID!

 ## Contents
 - [Demo](#demo)